 • Healthy oils (olive, avocado, coconut)

-Important: Paleo avoids dairy, legumes, and grains—even if they’re low in carbs.
+Important: Paleo avoids dairy, legumes, and grains, even if they're low in carbs.

 What the Science Says

-• Weight loss
+• Weight loss (especially in the short term)

-• Type 2 diabetes management
+• Type 2 diabetes management and blood sugar control

-Paleo shows benefits for:
+Paleo shows promising but less conclusive benefits for:

 • Blood sugar control